splunk/public-o11y-docs/gdi/monitors-gitlab/gitlab.rst

       - no
       - ``bool``
-      - If ``useHTTPS`` is ``true`` and this option is also ``true``, the exporter’s TLS cert will not be verified.
+      - If ``useHTTPS`` is ``true`` and this option is also ``true``, the exporter's TLS cert will not be verified.
 The default value is ``false``.
    -